 Sometimes the thought of bedtime is exhausting and the idea of bath night makes me want to put the kids to bed dirty.

-I’m feeling this mommy stress often just due to the fact that our lives are so crazy right now and I’m mothering through a very odd season in my girls lives.
+I’m feeling this mommy stress often just due to the fact that our lives are so crazy right now and I’m mothering through constant moving and transition.

 I know we all have things we do to cope with mommy stress but I thought I’d put together my list here for you… get ready to add to the list at the end!